-From prisons to train carriages, London’s restaurants and dining experiences have got them all.
-Quintessentially quirky or plainly bizarre, these are the city’s most unforgettable eats.
+From prisons to train carriages, the city's restaurants and dining experiences have got them all.
+Oddly unconventional or plainly bizarre, these are the most quirky restaurants in London.

 Circus is a restaurant with a difference.
 Having navigated yourself perfectly to that Google Maps pin, you’ll soon realise that Circus is nowhere to be seen.
 This is, until you spot the illuminated menu on the wall.
 With no sign whatsoever, it’s clandestine as well as quirky.